 This post does contain affiliate links.
-If you buy something from one of my affiliate links, I will get a small commission.
+If you buy something from one of my affiliate links, I will get a small commission at no extra cost to you.
 Thank for your support!
 For full details, please read my disclosure.

 Oh, baby!
 They are SO incredibly adorable, sweet, precious, and attached.
 My babies were VERY attached to me – all the time!
 When you become a mother, everyone will tell you that it’s hard, and you think “Nah, it won’t really be THAT hard!”
 Then you have your baby and they change your whole world and you would not have it any other way.
 But you still have all your other responsibilities, and only 2 arms and only so many waking hours in the day.
 How do you get things done?

 While realizing that every family, every baby, and every parent is different, I will share some things that worked for me.
 Take the suggestions that you like and use them, throw the rest out the window.
 There is not one “right” way to do things, and I’m sure that with time, you will find exactly what works for you, your baby, and your family.

 Priority #1: Keep the little people alive and tended to.
 When you have a baby, this comes before all else.
 Even if you get nothing else accomplished today, you can still cross this one off the list at the end of the day.
 With keeping priority #1, set 1 more goal that you want to accomplish each day.
 It can be as simple as “cook supper” or “do laundry” or “go to the grocery store because my shelves look like Old Mother Hubbard.”
 If you have at least 1 more goal set, then at the end of the day you feel like your day was a success.
 Set yourself up to succeed by setting goals that you can accomplish.